11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Height: | 28 to 32 inches |

-This impressive livestock guardian dog originated from Turkey, which is how the breed got its name.
-This canine is very massive and was able to defend its charges against large predators, including bears.
-They were traditionally utilized to guard all manner of livestock, including sheep, goats, and cattle.
+This impressive livestock guardian dog originated from Turkey.
+Anatolian Shepherds once protected farm animals from large predators, including bears.
+They were traditionally used to guard all livestock, including sheep, goats, and cattle.

 They aren’t nearly as common today as some other breeds.
-However, their protective temperament and independent mind play a large role in their lack of popularity.
-Still, they are one of the best guardian dogs around.
+However, their protective temperament and independent mind play a prominent role in their lack of popularity.
+Still, the Anatolian Shepherd is one of the best guardian dogs around.

 2. Great Pyrenees